penkong/trivago-interview-task/README.md

 ## Create By Mazdak Nazemi
 this is implementaion for an interview task base on trivigo request.

+#

-consideration :
+## consideration :

 - for simplicity we only used base packages and no generator or other good things in Graph world.

+- author can do this task with many different stacks and packages .

 - you always can add more layer and abstraction to any source code but we consider here to show things in simple way .

 - test and all other good things can add in future .

+- because api currently do simple thing we use only Master branch for git and ...

+#

 ## Structure and Folders :

-docs : simple place to put upcoming stuff and diagrams for future.
+docs : simple place to put upcoming stuff and diagrams ... for future.

 server : base implementaion live there which contains
   - env : environment variables
   - Makefile : commands for bootstrap
   - Csvfile : raw file
-  - setting and routine files (node_ ... , package.json and ...)
+  - setting and routine files ( node_ ... , package.json and ... )
   - src : impelementaion

       - graphql : contain business files for grapql